castai/terraform-provider-castai/docs/resources/node_template.md

 ### Optional

 - `clm_enabled` (Boolean) Marks whether Container Live Migration (CLM) should be enabled for nodes created from this template.
 Supported on EKS, GKE, and AKS clusters.
 CLM-enabled nodes participate in live workload migration during rebalancing, scale-down, and node lifecycle events.
+- `clm_networking_mode` (String) CLM networking mode for nodes created from this template.
+Controls how TCP connections are handled during live migration. `'cni'` preserves the original pod IP via the CNI (EKS: VPC CNI fork; GKE/AKS: Calico). `'tc'` allocates a new pod IP with eBPF-based connection preservation (cross-subnet, requires kernel 6.6+). `'none'` migrates without preserving network connections. `'default'` uses the provider's legacy behavior (equivalent to `'cni'` on all supported providers).
+If not set, the field is omitted from the request and the backend preserves the existing value.
+Only applicable when `clm_enabled` is true.
 - `cluster_id` (String) CAST AI cluster id.
 - `configuration_id` (String) CAST AI node configuration id to be used for node template.
 - `constraints` (Block List, Max: 1) (see [below for nested schema](#nestedblock--constraints))